-Intracranial tuberculous granulomas (also known as CNS tuberculomas) are common in endemic areas, and may occur either in isolation or along with with tuberculous meningitis.
+Intracranial tuberculous granulomas (also known as CNS tuberculomas) are common in endemic areas, and may occur either in isolation or along with tuberculous meningitis.

 The epidemiology of patients with tuberculomas is the same as that of other CNS manifestations of tuberculosis (TB) (see CNS tuberculosis).